 We first arrived in Chiang Mai in March 2013 right as the burning season was kicking into high gear.
 At the time the sky was hazy and the air smelled like a campfire but we weren’t overly affected by the dry heat or the smoke at the time.
 We attributed this to being preoccupied with getting settled into our new apartment and being so excited about moving to Thailand.

-Every year since – 2014, 2015, and 2016 – Chiang Mai’s smoky season has seemed to worsen.
-We did invest in face masks with the proper N95 filter grade.
-Chris noticed that his sinuses flared up when he didn’t use his mask outside when we were on our motorbike.
-We also adjusted our schedule and stayed inside between 2pm and 6pm when we thought it was the hottest.
-We also generally avoided outdoor restaurants and cafés.
+Every year since then – 2014, 2015, and 2016 – Chiang Mai’s smoky season has seemed to worsen.
+We’ve invested in face masks with the proper N95 filter grade.
+Chris notices that his sinuses flare up when he doesn’t use his mask outside or on the motorbike.
+We also adjust our schedule and stay inside between 2pm and 6pm and avoid outdoor restaurants and cafés completely.

-It wasn’t until the rain showed up sporadically in April and May that the visibility and air quality improved significantly.
+It wasn’t until the rain showed up sporadically in April and a bit more in May that the visibility and air quality improved significantly.

 The Bottom Line

-We personally do not recommend visiting northern Thailand in February, March, or April.
+We personally do not recommend visiting northern Thailand in March or April.
 This is especially true if you have breathing problems triggered by air pollution.
-However, we think most people will enjoy their time here as long as they know the limitations of their own body and use caution when outside.
+However, we think most people will enjoy their time here for a few days and as long as they know the limitations of their own body and use caution when outside.
 After all, we’re sure almost anyone would be thrilled to spend time in Chiang Mai, smoky season or not!